tdemelle-SiP/bakers_pond/README.md

 # 42 Mill Street Development History Resource

-[Interactive Visual Timeline](https://tdemelle-sip.github.io/bakers_pond/Resources/timeline-v2.html) - **Now fully functional with all features implemented**

----

 This repository is a resource documenting the decades-long history of development attempts at 42 Mill Street in Westwood, Massachusetts.
-This site, located next to historic Bakers Pond, has been the subject of multiple permit applications, environmental reviews, and legal proceedings since at least 2000.
+This site, located next to historic Bakers Pond, has been the subject of multiple permit applications, environmental reviews, and legal proceedings for over 50 years.
+[Interactive Visual Timeline](https://tdemelle-sip.github.io/bakers_pond/Resources/timeline-v2.html)

 ---